• Skip to primary navigation

 Expert tips

-• For best results, use an aged sharp cheddar cheese that is not pre-shredded
+• For best results, use a young sharp cheddar cheese that is not pre-shredded

 • Let the half-n-half sit come to room temperature; otherwise, it will curdle